 America’s stance on electronic cigarettes/vaping has inspired many nations to take prohibitionist stances.
 What did we see?
 South Africa banned cigarettes and vape products during the COVID-19 pandemic and saw an instant boom in black market activity (with a little political corruption thrown in for good measure).
 In the Philippines, eyebrows were raised when it was discovered foreign money was buying influence in the legislative process surrounding vaping.

-Last year, Dr Marewa Glover explained that the reasons there appears to be such a pushback against vaping is not so much that it is a disruptive technology threatening an existing market, but more that it threatens the way things have traditionally been done by tobacco controllers.
+Last year, Dr Marewa Glover explained that the reasons there appears to be such a pushback against vaping are not so much that it is a disruptive technology threatening an existing market, but more that it threatens the way things have traditionally been done by tobacco controllers.
 E-cigs have made the attack personal.

 UK politicians will soon be considering whether to get rid of the maximum limit for nicotine e-liquid content of 20mg/ml liquid, and also the 2ml capacity restriction applied to vape tanks, but ideologically funded forces at the University of Bath and Action on Smoking and Health oppose this – they are demanding the restrictions stay and are made tighter with the application of plain packaging and the removal of all flavours bar tobacco.